patractlabs/substrate-contracts-book/src/en/ask/basics.md

 ### Chain environment function

-Ask! provides some classes whose methods provide APIs for the capabilities provided by the chain:
+Ask! provides some classes whose methods provide APIs for the capabilities provided by the chain.

-- Crypto, provides encryption-related APIs
+- Crypto: Provides APIs related to encryption.
-- Gas, provides APIs related to Gas
+- Gas: Provides APIs related to Gas.
-- AccountId provides APIs related to accounts
+- AccountId: Provides APIs related to accounts.
-- Msg provides APIs related to messages
+- Msg: Provides APIs related to messages.